CLCStriders/striders/pages/membership.md

 ---

 Thinking of joining CLC Striders?
-Please come along to one of our Monday or Wednesady evening training sessions for a trial run.
+Please come along to one of our Monday or Wednesday evening training sessions for a trial run.
 Once you’ve decided you want to join and take full opportunity of the membership benefits:

    - Membership of one of Cheltenham’s leading running clubs
    - Inspirational coaching from our qualified coaches